RaulFD-creator/aulepredictor/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/AulePredictor/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/AulePredictor/branch/master)

 Computational tool for the prediction of metal-binding sites in proteins using deep convolutional neural networks.

+## Data generation
+Software for the pipeline to generate the necessary data sets for training the models is in [data_generation_pipeline] directory.

 ### Copyright